cujojs/cram/docs/launch.md

 ### Configuring via curl() or curl.config()

-You can load curl first and then configure it as follows. cram will also recognize this configuration pattern and will build a single bundle.
+You can load curl first and then configure it as follows. cram will also recognize this configuration pattern and will build a single AMD bundle.

 ```html
 <script src="client/lib/curl/src/curl.js"></script>